nikwl/cs473/virtualenv.md

 ### 1.5) A Note About Windows and Linux Versions of Python

-In linux, python can be accessed using the `python` command.
+In **Linux**, python can be accessed using the `python` command.
 Append the version number to use a specific version of python, e.g. `python3.8`.

-In windows, python can be accessed using the `py` command.
+In **Windows**, python can be accessed using the `py` command.
 Append the version number as a flag to use a specific version of python, e.g. `py -p 3.8`.

 ### 2) Creating a Virtual Environment